8: Lists

 - 8.9: Lists and Strings

-- This page explains the differences between strings and lists, emphasizing that a string is a sequence of characters and a list is a sequence of values.
-It describes methods for converting a string to a list of characters using the list function, and breaking a string into words with the split method, which can take a delimiter.
-It also discusses the join method for merging a list of strings back into a single string, highlighting the flexibility in handling strings and lists in programming.
+- This page explains the differences between strings and lists, highlighting that a string is a sequence of characters and a list is a sequence of values.
+It discusses how to convert a string to a list using the `list` function and how to split a string into words using the `split` method.
+Additionally, it describes the `join` method, which concatenates a list of strings into a single string, utilizing a specified delimiter, such as spaces or an empty string.

 - 8.10: Parsing lines